philusdevs/Hykros-Lobby/content/simulacra/ene.md

 <h4 style="text-align: center;"> Trait: Ice Shell </h4>

-When the weapon is fully charged, the next attack will freeze targets for 2 seconds and leave them frostbitten for 6 seconds.
-Breaking the ice shell causes additional damage equal to 111% of ATK.
+When the weapon is fully charged, the next attack will strongly freeze targets for 2 seconds and leave them frostbitten for 6 seconds.
+Breaking the ice shell causes additional damage equal to 106% of ATK.
 While frostbitten, the target's weapon charge rate is reduced by 50%.

 <h4 style="text-align: center;"> Advancements </h4>